Glossary of Soap Making Terms

 Cosmetic Grade

-Ingredients that are approved for use in cosmetics like soap, bath and body products and makeup.
+Ingredients that are approved for use in cosmetics like soap, bath and body products and make-up.
 These ingredients are often available in higher, more expensive grades.

 CP